l0wc0ster/blog/jwks.md

 ![Image](/img/jwks/3.png)

 Imagine a case, in front of you is a site with open user registration, as a result, the user is issued a JWT token with the RS256 signature algorithm.

 ![Image](/img/jwks/1.png)

 The JWT token header contains the **jku** parameter with a pointer to the JWKS for validation.
+FQDN verification is used for this parameter.

 ![Image](/img/jwks/2.png)